 WRONG ASSET ALLOCATION, IGNORING EQUITY

 It is important to invest in the right assets.
-Asset allocation is to investment what oxygen is to human life.
+Asset allocation is to invest what oxygen is to human life.

 As per a study, 91% performance of a portfolio is linked to asset allocation.
-Selection of securities, timing and others account for the rest 9%.
+Selection of securities, timing, and others account for the rest 9%.
 Right asset allocation is important as every asset goes through different cycles of boom and bust and has a different risk-return profile.
-Diversification is needed to optimise returns.
+Diversification is needed to optimize returns.